Skip to main content

 Term-based contracts add duration from a start date.
 Days and weeks add calendar days; months and years use calendar-month math with end-of-month rules when needed.

 The Contract End Date Calculator projects the end date from start date and duration in days, weeks, months, or years.
 It also shows 30-, 60-, and 90-day calendar reminder dates before expiry for renewal planning.
+The Contract Expiry Calculator computes the same math for agreements that use "expiry date" language instead.
+If you already know both the start and end dates and need the exact term length, use the Contract Duration Calculator instead—it works in the opposite direction.

 Examples